By the end of this section, you will be able to:

 Since its publication, the “Letter” has become one of the most cogent, impassioned, and succinct statements of the aspirations of the civil rights movement and the frustration over the glacial pace of progress in achieving justice and equality for all Americans.

 Some of the greatest violence during this era was aimed at those who attempted to register African Americans to vote.
 In 1964, SNCC, working with other civil rights groups, initiated its Mississippi Summer Project, also known as Freedom Summer.
 The purpose was to register African American voters in one of the most racist states in the nation.
 Volunteers also built “freedom schools” and community centers.
-SNCC invited hundreds of white middle-class students, mostly from the North, to help in the task.
+SNCC invited hundreds of White middle-class students, mostly from the North, to help in the task.
 Many volunteers were harassed, beaten, and arrested, and African American homes and churches were burned.
-Three civil rights workers, James Chaney, Michael Schwerner, and Andrew Goodman, were killed by the Ku Klux Klan.
-That summer, civil rights activists Fannie Lou Hamer, Ella Baker, and Robert Parris Moses formally organized the Mississippi Freedom Democratic Party (MFDP) as an alternative to the all-white Mississippi Democratic Party.
+Three civil rights workers, James Chaney, Michael Schwerner, and Andrew Goodman, were killed by the Ku Klux Klan with the help of police.
+After the three men were released following a questionable arrest, a local deputy intercepted them and forced them into his car.
+He drove them into the hands of a group of Klan members, who beat and shot the men.
+That summer, civil rights activists Fannie Lou Hamer, Ella Baker, and Robert Parris Moses formally organized the Mississippi Freedom Democratic Party (MFDP) as an alternative to the all-White Mississippi Democratic Party.
 The Democratic National Convention’s organizers, however, would allow only two MFDP delegates to be seated, and they were confined to the roles of nonvoting observers.